bentwheel/lgbtq-retirement-meps-analysis/README.md

 healthy degree of skepticism should be used when drawing conclusions about potential differences.

-Finally, as you inspect the data visualizations in this essay, please refer to the corresponding data table in [Appendix A](#appendix-a-data-tables) for additional information about the estimates or their variability and statistical validity.
-Throughout the course of this essay, I will take several opportunities to cross-reference population-level estimates derived from MEPS data against available third-party data sources in order to provide some level of external validation.
+Finally, as you inspect the data visualizations in this paper, please refer to the corresponding data table in [Appendix A](#appendix-a-data-tables) for additional information about the estimates or their variability and statistical validity.
+Throughout the course of this paper, I will take several opportunities to cross-reference population-level estimates derived from MEPS data against available third-party data sources in order to provide some level of external validation.

 ## A Validation Example: Estimating the Number of Same-Gender Marriages in the US

-As a small validation exercise, we will first locate a population-level estimate of total counts of individuals in same-gender marriages in the table above from a MEPS survey year that *does* meet the MEPS statistical precision guidelines for sample size.
+As a validation exercise, we will first locate a population-level estimate of total counts of individuals in same-gender marriages in the table above from a MEPS survey year that does meet the MEPS statistical precision guidelines for sample size.
 We can then compare that estimate against comparable estimates derived from published findings which are not related to MEPS.

 Let us take for example the data from 2016, which represents the US population one year after the landmark Supreme Court decision in